bondms/bondms.github.io/_posts/2018-03-18-bash-script-template.md

 ### Not allowing for special characters in paths

-As described in my article of [filesystem iteration](2018-02-04-filesystem-iteration.md), posix directory and file names can contains a variety of special characters that may be unintentionally interpretted by the shell.
+As described in my article of [filesystem iteration](https://bondms.github.io/2018/02/04/filesystem-iteration.html), posix directory and file names can contain a variety of special characters that may be unintentionally interpretted by the shell.
 Care needs to be taken to avoid this.
 Some techniques that may be helpful include:

-* Quote path arguments.
+* Quoting path arguments.
-* Separate option arguments from path arguments with `--`.
+* Separating option arguments from path arguments with `--`.

 For example: